 - Natural experiment of supermarket renovation in regional Victoria, Australia

 - Sugar reduction strategy in remote Australian stores

 - Deakin University healthy vending project

 - Monash vending pricing randomised control trial

-Other projects include the creation of practitioner tools to aid healthy food retail co-design and implementation, and the assessment of existing tools and a systematic review of the effectiveness of nutrition labelling initiatives on promoting purchase and consumption of healthier foods in retail settings.
+Other projects include the creation of practitioner tools to aid healthy food retail co-design and implementation, the assessment of existing tools, and a systematic review of the effectiveness of nutrition labelling initiatives on promoting purchase and consumption of healthier foods in retail settings.

 Objective 2: Determine which combinations of strategies are most effective in changing consumer behaviour, and in which contexts.

 - A cross-stream body of work is being planned to address this objective